San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Phoenix House Academy of San Diego

-Settlements Recovered by Our Sexual Abuse Lawyers
+Settlements Recovered by Our Sexual Abuse Legal Team

 - $15 million settlement secured for multiple boys who were sexually abused and groomed by a coach at a private school.
 The case involved extensive evidence of misconduct and institutional failure to protect students under the school’s supervision.

-- $1.16 million settlement obtained for a teenager who was sexually assaulted by a staff member while held in a juvenile detention facility.
+- $1.16 million settlement obtained for a teenager who was sexually assaulted by staff while held in a juvenile detention facility.
 The claim focused on the facility’s lack of supervision and failure to remove a known high-risk employee.

-How Injury Lawyer Team Can Help
+How Can Injury Lawyer Team Help?

-At Injury Lawyer Team, we stand with survivors of sexual abuse in juvenile detention and youth facilities.
+At Injury Lawyer Team, we stand with survivors.
 We understand the lasting impact this kind of trauma can have, and we’re here to help you seek the compensation and accountability you deserve.
-Our team investigates abuse claims thoroughly, builds strong legal cases, and supports clients every step of the way.

-Across San Diego County, numerous juvenile detention and youth residential treatment facilities have been named in reports and lawsuits involving sexual abuse.
+Across San Diego County, numerous juvenile detention and youth residential treatment facilities have been named in reports and lawsuits involving alleged abuse.
 Survivors have described misconduct ranging from inappropriate touching and grooming to sexual assault, often by staff members or authority figures.

-In many cases, facilities are accused of failing to intervene, ignoring complaints, or protecting known abusers.
 The following facilities have been publicly linked to such allegations, reflecting a broader pattern of institutional failure to protect vulnerable children in their care.

 East Mesa Juvenile Detention Facility (EMJDF)

-EMJDF has been the focus of a civil lawsuit involving a former probation officer accused of sexually abusing multiple boys in custody.
+East Mesa Juvenile Detention Facility has been the focus of a civil lawsuit involving a former probation officer accused of sexually abusing multiple boys in custody.
 According to court filings, internal reports and warnings about the officer were ignored or dismissed, allowing the abuse to continue over time.

 Lawsuits allege that the facility lacked proper safeguards and failed to take action despite prior complaints.
-This case has drawn increased scrutiny over the oversight practices within the San Diego County Probation Department.
+This casehas drawn increased scrutiny over the oversight practices within the San Diego County Probation Department.

 Kearny Mesa Juvenile Detention Facility (KMJDF)

 Internal records suggest earlier concerns about the officer’s conduct were not adequately addressed.
-The lawsuit accuses the county of ignoring red flags and failing to protect minors from abuse.
+The lawsuit accusesthe county of ignoring red flags and failing to protect minors from abuse.

 Youth Transition Campus (YTC)